axonn-ai/sc2025-pccl-reproducer/README.md

 ### Preparing the environment
 The following will create a python virtual environment with all the required dependencies.
 It will also build the aws-ofi-plugin.
-The only thing you need to change in the script is the PROJ_NAME on line 4.
+The only thing you need to change in the script is the `PROJ_NAME` variable on line 4.
 ```bash
 bash scripts/frontier/create_python_env.sh
 ```